Faith and the Catholic Tradition

 In every historical period and cultural context, there are fundamental questions that concern human beings: the nature of the universe, the existence and nature of God, the nature of human beings, the relationship of humans to God and to the world, the nature of evil, and the possibility of redemption.

-The Department of Theology has designed a sequence of courses that acquaint students with these questions and assist them in articulating thoughtful responses formulated in light of the Catholic tradition and Christian faith.
-These courses contribute to the students’ liberal arts education at the University through the development of writing, reading, and critical thinking skills.
+This curricular area features a sequence of courses that acquaint students with these questions and assist them in articulating thoughtful responses formulated in light of Catholic tradition and Christian faith.
+These courses contribute to students’ liberal arts education at the University through the development of writing, reading, and critical thinking skills.

 The first course, “The Christian Theological Tradition,” introduces students to the theological frameworks that Christians have historically used to address questions of faith and human existence.
 The core readings for the course are from the Bible and from classic writers within the Christian tradition.
 The course provides students with an opportunity to reflect critically on the Catholic and Christian traditions within the context of contemporary life.
 Finally, it provides students with a basic level of theological literacy to prepare them for the second and third-level courses.